saturnlighting/literature-review/README.md

     Cycling](https://wheelsforwellbeing.org.uk/wp-content/uploads/2022/05/Disability-and-Cycling-Report-of-2021-national-survey-results.pdf)
     report by the charity Wheels for Wellbeing, for example, highlights the importance of mobility and active modes for disabled people.
-The report states that cycling provides a sense of protection for those whose disability renders them visible and vulnerable when on foot” but does not discuss the impacts of darkness or lighting on feelings of vulnerability, reflecting gaps in the academic literature.
+The report states that cycling “provides a sense of protection for those whose disability renders them visible and vulnerable when on foot” but does not discuss the impacts of darkness or lighting on feelings of vulnerability, reflecting gaps in the academic literature.